sjl/.plan/README.markdown

 everything started working again.
 I think.
 We'll see.
 Going to give up on updating for today — wasted enough time dicking around with this tonight.
 I hate computers.

+## 2020-03-18

+Debugged a gnuplot issue a bit in IRC with someone.
+I think I'm losing my mind.

+Submitted weekly report for class.